ngugisimon/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 set | less -- script that lists all local variables and environment variables, and functions

 export BETTY=Holberton -- script that creates a new local variable

+export School=BEST -- script that creates a new global variable